satshacopter/satshacopter-250X/README.md

 - 1000mah 3S LiPo battery
 - costs under 100€

-Here is the **MultiWii pin mapping** of the satshakit flight controller board:
+Here you can look about the **MultiWii pin mapping** of the satshakit flight controller board:

 <img src="media/satshakit_fc_power_pin_mapping.PNG" width="70%">

-Here is the Bill of Material table:
+And here you can che the required components in the **Bill of Material** table:

 |name|description|vendor|link|price|notes|
 |:---:| :---:|:---:|:---:|:---:|:---:|